 Now all you have to do is finish making the turkey…and the dressing…and…(LOL).

 If you haven’t yet checked out our favorite turkey recipe, here it is.
-Go check it out, you will love it too!
+Happy Thanksgiving!